| Modifier and Type | Method and Description |

 NB: as of Aug.
 5th, 2017, I have added external annotations

-for some library classes such as Map
+for some library classes such as Map, so that

-now correctly returns a nullable value.
+Map.get(Object) now correctly returns a nullable value.
 This

 wrapper remains of interest because of the stronger type constraint